Q. What do I have to do to maintain my visa status?

 Q. I would like my family to attend my graduation.
 How do I invite someone to join me for my graduation?

-A. To invite family into the USA, please fill out the Invitation Form.
+A. To invite family into the USA, please email to email@example.com the following information:

 Q. I am planning to travel outside of the United States, do I need approval?

 A. Yes.
 You must obtain a travel signature from your DSO in order to travel outside of the United States.
 Without this signature, you may not be able to re-enter the United States once you have left.
 You will also need an active visa to reenter the USA.

 Q.I would like to apply for an on-campus job, what do I need to do?

 A. Please follow the instructions on the On campus PowerPoint.

 Q. I have had medical issues this semester and am unable to go to school, what should I do?